 - 1. This chapter's focus is on commercial and recreational fisheries, finfish, shellfish, and crustacean species that are considered most important to Rhode Island commercial and recreational fishermen operating in the Ocean SAMP area.
 Lists of commercially and recreationally important species were developed through the methodology outlined below and resulted in a summary list of species included below in Table 5.1. - 2.
 Species harvested within the Ocean SAMP area that are considered to be most important to Rhode Island's commercial fisheries were identified by reviewing NMFS landings data and then reviewing this draft list with Rhode Island commercial fisheries stakeholders.
 Ten years (1998 - 2007) of NMFS landings data were reviewed to determine the most valuable finfish, shellfish, and crustacean species landed in Rhode Island (NMFS 2009a).
 For each year, the top 20 species (ranked by value) were identified.
 This list was then edited down to those species which occurred in the top 20 (by value) in at least 5 of those 10 years.
 This list was then reviewed with commercial fishermen to determine which species are actually harvested within the Ocean SAMP area.
 This review took place during fisheries stakeholder meetings conducted through the Ocean SAMP stakeholder process.
 Through this process, most shellfish were removed from this list, with the exception of sea scallops, which are harvested within the Ocean SAMP area.
 It should be noted that while quahogs are well known to be an important and lucrative fishery in Rhode Island, quahogs are currently harvested primarily within Narragansett Bay, not offshore in the Ocean SAMP area, and are therefore not included here.
 The species identified through this process are: American lobster (Homarus americanus); Atlantic cod (Gadus morhua); Atlantic herring (Clupea harengus); Atlantic mackerel (Scomber scombrus); Atlantic sea scallop (Placopecten magellanicus); Black sea bass (Centropristis striata); Butterfish (Peprilus triacanthus); Goosefish (monkfish) (Lophius americanus); Longfin (loligo) squid (Loligo pealeii); Scup (Stenotomus chrysops); Silver hake (Merluccius bilinearis); Skates (unclassified); Summer flounder (Paralichthys dentatus); Winter flounder (Pseudopleuronectes americanus); and Yellowtail flounder (Limanda ferruginea).
 The above list was then compared with those commercially harvested species managed at the state level with quotas or other daily landing limits (RIDEM 2009), to ensure any significant species managed at the state level were accounted for.
 Because they appear on this list, and in addition are both found within the Ocean SAMP area, two additional species, menhaden (Brevoortia tyrannus) and spiny dogfish (Squalus acanthias), are included in this chapter. - 3.
-Species important to recreational fisheries were identified by reviewing Rhode Island recreational harvest and release data published in Fisheries Economics of the United States, 2006 (NMFS 2008a).2 This list was then compared with RI Department of Environmental Management recreational fishing regulations (RIDEM 2009), as well as information on sportfishing tournaments sponsored by the RI Saltwater Anglers Association (RISAA 2010).
-The resultant draft list of species was then reviewed with both recreational anglers and party and charter boat fishermen with the goal of determining which species are actually targeted within the Ocean SAMP area.
-This review took place during fisheries stakeholder meetings conducted through the Ocean SAMP stakeholder process.
-The species identified through this process are: Atlantic bonito (Sarda sarda); Atlantic cod (Gadus morhua); Black sea bass (Centropristis striata); Bluefish (Pomatomus saltatrix); False albacore (Euthynnus alletteratus); Scup (Stenotomus chrysops); Sharks (unspecified); Striped bass (Morone saxatilis); Summer flounder (Paralichthys dentatus); Tautog (Tautoga onitis); Tunas (unspecified); and Winter flounder (Pseudopleuronectes americanus).
-Recreationally targeted sharks were further narrowed down to Shortfin make (Isurus oxyrinchus), Blue (Prionace glauca), and Thresher (Alopias vulpinus), and recreationally targeted tunas were further narrowed down to Bluefin (Thunnus thynnus) and Yellowfin (Thunnus albacares).
-It should be noted that the species that appear on the list below may also be of commercial and recreational importance to fishermen from other states fishing in the Ocean SAMP area, or may migrate to other areas where these fish may be targeted by non-Rhode Island fishermen.
+Species important to recreational fisheries were identified by reviewing Rhode Island recreational harvest and release data published in Fisheries Economics of the United States, 2006 (NMFS 2008a).
+This list was then compared with RI Department of Environmental Management recreational fishing regulations (RIDEM 2009), as well as information on sportfishing tournaments sponsored by the RI Saltwater Anglers

-2 This is the most recent version of this publication available.
+&lt;sup>2 This is the most recent version of this publication available.